ekubik/week-two-professional-portfolio/README.md

 # Professional Portfolio

 This project involved building a professional portfolio to showcase my work as a web developer, using HTML and CSS.
-The completed project had to adhere to the following user story, and acceptance criteria.
+It was created to fulfill the conditions set out by the below user story, and acceptance criteria.

 ## User Story